Signs You Are in a Toxic Work Environment

 There is no emphasis on work/life balance:

 Even if you are a remote worker, work/life balance has become crucial to all work environments.
 If your employer or manager doesn’t respect your life outside of the office enough to see it as separate from your work, then chances are they won’t know boundaries.
 These days, no one works around the clock, and you shouldn’t be expected to answer emails or texts at all hours of the day.
-If you can’t take time off, are reprimanded for using vacation on a regular basis, or are not given proper flex time for “community volunteerism” then odds are that you’re a part of a toxic work environment.
+If you can’t take time off, are reprimanded for using vacation regularly, or are not given proper flex time for “community volunteerism” then odds are that you’re a part of a toxic work environment.

 Moving upward is not an option: